Esri/maplibre-arcgis/README.md

-# Esri MapLibre
+# MapLibre ArcGIS plugin

 (TODO npm version once published)

-A MapLibre GL JS plugin for working with ArcGIS services, including basemaps and vector tiles.
+A MapLibre GL JS plugin for integrating with ArcGIS services, including basemaps, vector tiles, and feature layers.

 > This project is maintained with ❤️ by folks at Esri, but we provide no guarantee of individual features, nor a traditional product lifecycle to support planning.